ipfs/ipfs-blog/src/_blog/2023-05-ipfs-unresponsive-nodes-incident.md

 In this blogpost we’ll go through the timeline of the event from “Incident Detection” to “Root Cause Analysis” and give details of the engineering team’s response, as well as of the items that the team has been monitoring throughout the incident.
 A summarizing talk on the content of this blogpost was given at [IPFS Thing 2023](https://2023.ipfs-thing.io/) and can be found [here](https://youtu.be/8cGEjdCfm14).

-## Incident Detection: we’ve got a problem❗️
+## ❗️ Incident Detection: we’ve got a problem

 > At the beginning of 2023 a central component of the IPFS network, namely the public IPFS DHT, experienced a large-scale incident. *During this incident, [60% of the IPFS DHT Server nodes became unresponsive](https://github.com/protocol/network-measurements/blob/master/reports/2023/calendar-week-04/ipfs/plots/crawl-unresponsive.png).*
 >